bms5213-F2021/project3/README.md

 * Project 3 will be assessed only by the professor and based solely upon the `.Rmd` and `.html` uploads to GitHub.
 * Project 3 is worth 15 points.
 The total number of available points is greater than 15, but the project will be graded out of 15 points.
-* Groups members will receive the same grade as long as contributions are fair or nearly equal.
+* Groups members will receive the same grade as long as contributions are fair or nearly equal or group members worked together.

 ### Resources and analysis choices